-Quantum noise in a transversely pumped cavity Bose-Hubbard model
+Quantum noise in a transversely-pumped-cavity Bose-Hubbard model

-Dávid Nagy, Gábor Kónya, Peter Domokos, and Gergely Szirmai

-Institute for Solid State Physics and Optics, Wigner Research Centre for Physics,

-Hungarian Academy of Sciences, H-1525 Budapest P.O.
-Box 49, Hungary
+Dávid Nagy, Gábor Kónya, Peter Domokos, and Gergely Szirmai Institute for Solid State Physics and Optics, Wigner Research Centre for Physics, Hungarian Academy of Sciences, P.O.
+Box 49, H-1525 Budapest, Hungary

+(Received 3 April 2018; published 6 June 2018)

 We investigate the quantum measurement noise effects on the dynamics of an atomic Bose lattice gas inside an optical resonator.
-We describe the dynamics by means of a hybrid model consisting of a Bose-Hubbard Hamiltonian for the atoms and a Heisenberg-Langevin equation for the lossy cavity field mode.
+We describe the dynamics by means of a hybrid model consisting of a Bose-Hubbard Hamiltonian for the atoms and a Heisenberg-Langevin equation for the lossy cavity-field mode.
 We assume that the atoms are prepared initially in the ground state of the lattice Hamiltonian and then start to interact with the cavity mode.
-We show that the cavity field fluctuations originating from the dissipative outcoupling of photons from the resonator lead to vastly different effects in the different possible ground state phases, i.e., the superfluid, the supersolid, the Mott- and the charge-density-wave phases.
+We show that the cavity-field fluctuations originating from the dissipative outcoupling of photons from the resonator lead to vastly different effects in the different possible ground-state phases, i.e., the superfluid, the supersolid, the Mott and charge-density-wave phases.
 In the former two phases with the presence of a superfluid wavefunction, the quantum measurement noise appears as a driving term leading to depletion of the ground state.
-The time scale for the system to leave the ground state is presented in a simple analytical form.
+The timescale for the system to leave the ground state is presented in a simple analytical form.
 For the latter two incompressible phases, the quantum noise results in the fluctuation of the chemical potential.
 We derive an analytical expression for the corresponding broadening of the quasiparticle resonances.